danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

 1. Create the database schema.

-   This lab walks you through creating schema and structure that allows advertisers to track their campaigns through the application.
+   For this lab, create schema and structure that allows advertisers to track their campaigns through the application.

    Multiple companies can use the app, so let's create a table to hold companies and another for their campaigns.
 In the psql console, run these commands: